jer-k/jekyll-now/_posts/2018-02-22-add-active-record-rake-tasks-to-gem.md

 require 'rails/commands'
 ```

 The code required to get this running is a lot less than I expected and for the sake of brevity I'll just through what the code is doing (I do however want to write about the process of figuring all this out.
-I'll follow this post with that information).
+I'll follow this post with that information.
+[Follow up here](https://jer-k.github.io/adding-rails-g-migration-to-a-gem/)).

 The `require rails` is not actually requiring all of Rails (as I mentioned I didn't want to do above) but only the [Rails module](https://github.com/rails/rails/blob/6a728491b66340345a91264b5983ad81944ab97a/railties/lib/rails.rb) defined in `Railties`.
 This gives us access to [Rails::Engine](https://github.com/rails/rails/blob/6a728491b66340345a91264b5983ad81944ab97a/railties/lib/rails/engine.rb), which we need to create our own. `Rails::Engine` in a subclass of [Rails::Railtie](https://github.com/rails/rails/blob/6a728491b66340345a91264b5983ad81944ab97a/railties/lib/rails/railtie.rb) which has a [generators](https://github.com/rails/rails/blob/6a728491b66340345a91264b5983ad81944ab97a/railties/lib/rails/railtie.rb#L151-L153) method.